Semorg22/Semorg22/README.md

 # Hi, I'm Sebastian 👋🏻👨🏻‍💻

-I'm a Systems engineer with experience in the design, development, and implementation of web and mobile applications⚡
+⚡ I'm a Systems Engineer with experience in the design, development, and implementation of software, web, and mobile applications and use of agile methodologies.

-🌱Competent in using technologies and frameworks such as Java, Flutter, React, and C#.

-🌱Competent in database management with MySQL and Microsoft SQL Server, and experienced in using agile methodologies like Scrum.

-🔭I have the ability to learn and adapt quickly, work well in a team, propose ideas, solve challenges, and a strong interest in mobile development.
+🌱 I have worked extensively with technologies such as Java and Flutter, while gaining foundational knowledge in JavaScript, PHP, Golang, React JS, and C#.
+I am also proficient in managing databases with PostgreSQL, Microsoft SQL Server, and MySQL.

+🔭 My ability to quickly adapt and learn new technologies has allowed me to contribute to various projects, while also emphasizing the importance of collaboration, continuous improvement, and delivering high-quality solutions across different environments.

 ----------------------------------------------------------------